 Allow several days to accomplish the build, swap parts, and fettle.
 Multiply the time required extensively if it’s the first time you’ve done this.
 Even a professional builder would still need at least one full day to assemble an expedition bike, test ride it, tweak it, and get everything just right.

-Insider Tips For DIY Touring Bike Builders
+Pro Tips For Budding Expedition Bike Builders

 Professional touring bike builders and assemblers also know a few additional tricks of the trade which may be omitted in factory-built bikes.

 These little points of detail are not just the icing on the cake; they’re part of what brings and keeps a really top-quality touring bike going stronger and for longer.
 These touches come from an understanding of common long- term touring ailments.